Carol Ruth Silver

 Carol Ruth Silver (born October 1, 1938) is an American lawyer and civil rights activist.
 She was a Freedom Rider, arrested and incarcerated for 40 days in Mississippi.
 She was among those on the San Francisco Board of Supervisors allegedly targeted by Dan White in the Moscone–Milk assassinations, but escaped assassination because she was not in her office at the time of the murders.

 Early life and education

 Silver grew up in a Jewish family in Worcester, Massachusetts.
 She attended the University of Chicago, earning a bachelor's degree in 1960 and a J.D. degree in 1964.
 She was a fellow at the John F. Kennedy School of Government at Harvard University.

 Career

-Silver moved to California and served on the faculties of Golden Gate University School of Law, Lone Mountain College (now the University of San Francisco), and San Francisco State.
+Silver moved to California and served on the faculties of Golden Gate University School of Law, Lone Mountain College (now part of the University of San Francisco), and San Francisco State.
 She served with the California Rural Legal Assistance program.